 With summer in full swing, the bounty of fruits and vegetables available is almost overwhelming.

-And here in SE Pennsylvania, we are blessed to have lots of farmers who sell their produce at small roadside stands.
-So we don’t have to drive far to find fresh fruits and vegetables to add to our dinners.
+But even if I’m not very successful, we won’t starve.
+Here in SE Pennsylvania, we are blessed to have lots of farmers, including Amish and Mennonite folks, who sell their produce at small roadside stands.
+We don’t have to drive far to find fresh fruits and vegetables to add to our dinners and we can travel all over the local area to see who has the best of what we crave.

 Grilling is an ideal way to cook not only meats, but fruits and vegetables as well because there is minimal loss of nutrients.